Four Trends You’ll Learn About at a School of Culinary Arts

 3. Trendy Themes

 From produce to seafood to wine, the way to go is local, organic and sustainable.
-The National Restaurant Association, in its 2016 culinary forecast reports the hottest trends today are:
+The National Restaurant Association, in its 2018 culinary forecast, reports some of the hottest trends today are:

 If you’re feeling out of your depth, don’t worry: a school of culinary arts can teach you how to plan menus with locally sourced food.